Asset Loading#

 4. Flushes the destination first to remove stale files

-No esbuild plugin or manual setup is needed.
-Just put files in assets/ and they'll be available in builds.
+No esbuild plugin or manual setup needed.

 Unity Resources#